 In this Article

-The first certification a radiology technologist can earn is Registered Radiologic Technologist R.T.
-(R).
-This demonstrates your expertise in safely and effectively creating medical images using X-ray technology.
+One of the most widely recognized professional certifications a radiology technologist can earn is the Registered Technologist (R.T.) credential.
+This certification demonstrates your expertise in safely and effectively creating medical images using X-ray technology.

-You can also earn certifications beyond radiography, depending on your education, interests, and career goals.
-Becoming certified in additional areas, such as vascular sonography or radiation therapy, can expand your career options.
+You can also earn certifications beyond radiography, depending on your education, interests and career goals.
+Becoming certified in additional areas, such as vascular sonography or radiation therapy, may expand your career options.

 Overview